avadhutFrontEnd/playground-starter/README.md

 You can find the course at https://codewithmosh.com

 # Commit message format :
 [Course: 2.
 React 18 for Intermediate Topics > 2.
-Fetching and Updating Data with React Query (3h) ] [ Video: #15-Mutating-Data_mp4_9min_40sec ] - feat(todos): Add new todo via useMutation and update cache
+Fetching and Updating Data with React Query (3h) ] [ Video: #16-Handling-Mutation-Errors_mp4_2min_14sec ] - Feat: Add error handling for 'addTodo' mutation using React Query.
-Implements data mutation logic for creating a new todo item.
-- Integrated TodoForm component into App.tsx.
-- Utilized useMutation to send POST requests via Axios.
-- Used the onSuccess callback to update the UI.
-- Chose the manual cache update approach (queryClient.setQueryData) to efficiently update the todo list after a successful creation, avoiding unnecessary API calls.

 # my-github Account :